elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_03.md

 ### Download the PGADMIN Tool (https://www.pgadmin.org/download/).
 It also exists as a Docker Image :).
 Connect to your running PostgreSQL Database.
 Can you see your database and table?

-First couldn't read out the jokes with a second script that only reads them out.
+First couldn't read out the jokes with a second script that only connects to the database to read out the jokes.
 We forgot to commit the changes.
 Added con.commit() after every change in the database - Now it appears in pgAdmin - used the following query ```SELECT * FROM ms3_jokes``` to show all the entries.

 ### If you stopped and deleted the Docker container running the database and restarted it.
 Would your joke still be in the database?
 Why or why not?